Species360

 ZIMS project was a large global collaboration with 600 people contributing under the leadership of Nate Flesness, Executive Director of Species360 (1979–2009), and Hassan Syed, CIO of Species360 (2003–2010).
 The ZIMS database contains information on 22,000 species, 10 million animals, and 82 million medical records.
 Members use the basic biologic information (age, sex, parentage, place of birth, circumstance of death, etc.) collected in the system to care for and manage their animal collections (including demographic and genetic management in many cases).
 It is also used for ex situ breeding programs and supporting conservation research and programs.

 Since its foundation in 1973, the group has been a Non-Governmental Organization (NGO) pursuing wild animal conservation goals.
 Species360 works in partnership with zoo associations around the world.

+The organization has staff and representatives in Amsterdam and The Randstad (the Netherlands), Barcelona (Spain), Copenhagen and Odense (Denmark), Jerusalem (Israel), Bristol, London, and Paignton (UK), and across the United States (Arizona, California, Florida, Illinois, Massachusetts, Michigan, Missouri, Texas, Wisconsin, Washington) with headquarters in Minnesota (US).

 Centralized database

 Modern zoos and aquariums often are "gene banks" for endangered species.
 In some cases, species which have become extinct in the wild and have been bred in zoos are eventually returned to the wild.
 Examples include the black-footed ferret, California condor, Przewalski's horse, red wolf, Micronesian kingfisher (not yet reintroduced), and the Arabian oryx.
 Individual zoos generally do not have the space to maintain a viable species population (which for many mammals and birds requires 500+ animals in order to maintain sufficient genetic diversity), so maintaining genetic diversity requires coordination between many zoos.
 Scientific expertise on husbandry, nutrition, veterinary care and so on is spread throughout the zoos and aquaria of the world.
 Breeding and population management relies on accurate information about animals in all member institutions, especially pedigree history (parentage) and demography (births and deaths).

 Species360 records are accepted by international regulatory bodies such as CITES.
 Roughly three-quarters of Association of Zoos and Aquariums (AZA) members in North America are members, and the European Association of Zoos and Aquaria (EAZA) requires its members to join.
 The World Association of Zoos and Aquaria's (WAZA) Conservation Strategy Guidelines strongly recommend that all zoo and aquaria join and participate in data sharing via ZIMS.